junghare-aniket/vlm-handwriting-recognition-es/README.md

   IMPORTANT constraints:
   - Do NOT modernise spelling, vocabulary, or grammar.
 Keep all historical and archaic forms exactly as written.
-  - Preserve the EXACT capitalisation from the manuscript — do not change a capital letter to lowercase or vice versa, even in the middle of a sentence.
+  - Preserve the EXACT capitalisation from the manuscript, do not change a capital letter to lowercase or vice versa, even in the middle of a sentence.
   - Do NOT expand abbreviations.
 Copy them as they appear: 'dho', 'dha', 'Dho', 'Dha', 'dhos', 'dhas', 'q̃', 'p̃', etc.